afranken/ctci-java/src/main/java/com/github/afranken/chapter1/README.md

 1.4
 ---
-Write a method tp replace all spaces in a string with '%20'.
-Yu may assume that the string has sufficient space at the end of the string to hold the additional charaters, and that you are given the "true" length of the string.
+Write a method to replace all spaces in a string with '%20'.
+You may assume that the string has sufficient space at the end of the string to hold the additional charcaters, and that you are given the "true" length of the string.
 (Note: if implementing in Java, please use a character array so that you can perform this operation in place.)

 Example: